In the Arms of Her Dragon

 Draco shrugged and wrapped his arms around Hermione's waist when he felt her pick up altitude.
 His arms were rugged and strong, pulling Hermione closer to his chest; his heart began pounding.
 Why was it that this bloody woman of all bloody women made him weak in the knees?!
 Sure, he couldn't bear to stand and watch as Bellatrix cursed Hermione to near-death, but he never fathomed that that one act of kindness would instigate a world of friendship and, probably, more.

 "Curiosity killed the cat, Malfoy."

 "Draco."
 His voice croaked in her ear.
-Lightyear was being guided towards the general vicinity of the Forbidden Woods; Hermione deemed it to still be too early to veer the broom anywhere near civilization and the castle.
+Lightyear was being guided towards the general vicinity of the Forbidden Forest; Hermione deemed it to still be too early to veer the broom anywhere near civilization and the castle.
 It was quarter-to-six in the afternoon and there was still enough hustle and bustle; they would be seen if they weren't too careful.

 "Must I beg to hear you say my name?"